1BatchFlaky DoughBottom crust rolled into a 9" pie pan. Top crust or lattice strips for top of pie.

 Pour the cherry filling into a pie pan lined with the dough of your choice (I prefer my flaky dough for this pie).
 Evenly distribute the filling using a spatula.

-Place lattice strips over the cherries and seal the edges.
-If using a top crust, cut at least four 2" slits into the top crust to allow steam to escape while baking.
+Lay the lattice strips over the cherries and press the edges to seal.
+If you're using a solid top crust instead, cut at least four 2-inch slits in the top to let steam escape during baking.

 Lightly whip an egg and use a pastry brush apply to the top crust.
 Sprinkle with raw or granulated sugar.